 Is it safe to wear contact lenses?

-You may continue to wear contact lenses1, although I encourage you to be extra vigilant about disinfecting your hands.
-If you find you tend to touch your eyes more often when you wear contact lenses, consider wearing glasses instead.
+You may continue to wear contact lenses1, although I do encourage you to be extra vigilant about disinfecting your hands.
+If you find you tend to touch your eyes more often when you wear contact lenses, definitely consider wearing glasses instead.
 Also, be sure to wash and disinfect your hands before handling your contacts.
-Strictly follow the instructions for handling and care of your contact lenses provided by your contact lens supplier.
+Strictly follow the instructions for handling and care of your contact lenses as provided by your contact lens supplier.